ryannaidji/Machine-Learning-Portfolio/SupervisedLearningAlgorithms/README.md

     - Dimensionality Reduction
     - Applications

-## Chapter 6: Practical Applications

-1. **Using Spark MLlib for Large-Scale Supervised Learning**
-2. **Microsoft Azure Tools for Machine Learning**
-3. **Image Feature Extraction**
-    - Applications in Image Recognition

 ---

 Thank you for visiting this directory and reviewing the educational material.
-For any questions or suggestions, you can contact me at [your.email@example.com](mailto:your.email@example.com).
+For any questions or suggestions, you can contact me at [ryan.naidji@gmail.com](mailto:ryan.naidji@gmail.com).